hosiangchindarren/MindSpace/README.md

 <ins>Mood Tracking</ins>

 - display 5 faces of varying moods
-- add a prompt of “how you're feeling” after clicking on faces.
+- Add a prompt of “Share your thoughts” after clicking on faces.
-- include statistics and mood history
+- Include statistics (Graphs by Week, Month and Year) and mood history (Allow to delete previous entries)

 <ins>Goal Setting</ins>